pipecat-ai/small-webrtc-prebuilt/README.md

 - Build the client (React/Vite)
 - Bundle it into the Python package
-- Build the Python package with version from git tag
+- Build the Python package with version from `pyproject.toml`
 - Publish to both Test PyPI and PyPI

 ### Testing Before Production